jordymac/placeos-site/content/products/occupancy-monitoring-system.md

   - Configuration
   - Workplace
   - product
 summary: "A self-hosted occupancy monitoring system that works with the infrastructure you already have — no new sensors needed."
+hero_image: "images/products/occupancy-monitoring-system/occupancy-monitoring-hero-image.webp"
 product_logo: occupancy-logo.svg
 hasPrimaryQuery: occupancy monitoring
 hasQuery: